Mauna Loa and Mount Washington Updated through 2021

-These differences illustrate how changing influences over time, most likely from a variety of causes, can create substantial uncertainty in trying to establish a temperature trend even from well documented and quality assured measurements, like those from most HCN sites around the world.
+These differences illustrate how changing influences over time, most likely from a variety of causes, can create substantial uncertainty in trying to establish a temperature trend even from well documented and quality assured measurements.

 Mount Washington Temperature Trends

-The Mount Washington HCN site has been providing daily minimum and maximum temperature measurements since 1948.
+The Mount Washington HCN weather station has been providing daily minimum and maximum temperature measurements since 1948.
 Annual averages from the weighted means of monthly averages are graphed below.

 The graph below includes 5-year and 15-year running averages along with the annual averages.
-Notice that the latest 5-year average for 2014-2018 is only 0.18C higher than the first 5-year average for 1948-1952, indicating that the overall temperature now is about the same as it was around 1950.
+Notice that the latest 5-year average for 2016-2020 is only 0.36C higher than the first 5-year average for 1948-1952, indicating that the overall temperature now is about the same as it was around 1950.

 The next graph shows monthly HCN temperature averages since 1948, along with running 12-month averages and a linear fit.
 Notice that winter temperatures are much more variable from year to year than the summer peaks.

 As with the annual averages, the monthly averages have been nearly flat since 1998, showing practically no trend.

 To comment about this page or to comment about the blog in general, use the “Comments” page in the menu bar at the top of this page.